Separation of isotopes by laser excitation

-Separation of isotopes by laser excitation (SILEX) is a process for enriching uranium to fuel nuclear reactors that may also present a growing nuclear weapons proliferation risk.
-It is strongly suspected that SILEX utilizes laser condensation repression to excite a vibrational mode of the uranium-235 isotope in uranium hexaflouride (UF_{6}), allowing this lighter molecule to move more rapidly to the outer rim of a gaseous jet and resist condensing compared to the heavier, unexcited ^{238}UF_{6}.
-This differs greatly from previous methods of laser enrichment explored for their commercial prospects: one using atomic uranium (Atomic Vapor Laser Isotope Separation (AVLIS)) and another molecular method that uses lasers to dissociate a fluorine atom from ^{235}UF_{6} (Molecular Laser Isotope Separation (MLIS)), allowing the enriched product to precipitate out as a solid.
+Separation of isotopes by laser excitation (SILEX) is an experimental process for producing enriched uranium.
+It is strongly suspected that SILEX utilizes laser condensation repression to excite a vibrational mode of the ^{235}Uranium isotope in uranium hexafluoride (UF_{6}), allowing this lighter molecule to move more rapidly to the outer rim of a gaseous jet and resist condensing compared to heavier, unexcited ^{238}UF_{6}.
+This differs from previous laser enrichment methods: one using atomic uranium (atomic vapor laser isotope separation (AVLIS)) and another molecular method that uses lasers to dissociate a fluorine atom from ^{235}UF_{6} (molecular laser isotope separation (MLIS)), allowing the enriched product to precipitate.

-While the Australian company Silex Systems Limited is the most prominent developer of this technology (as part of the Global Laser Enrichment consortium), the acronym SILEX really only refers to a physical separation concept utilizing condensation repression that is well known and under development or being used for multiple applications around the world.
-Slight variations in operating parameters, equipment arrangements, lasers and their capabilities, may exist from one SILEX-type process to the next (and be called by a different name), but the physical separation concept remains the same if condensation repression is utilized, especially when compared to that used by AVLIS or MLIS.
+While Australian company Silex Systems Limited is the most prominent developer of this technology (as part of the Global Laser Enrichment consortium), the acronym SILEX refers to a physical separation concept utilizing condensation repression.
+Slight variations in operating parameters, equipment arrangements, lasers and their capabilities, may exist from one SILEX-type process to the next (under a different name), but the physical separation concept remains the same if condensation repression is utilized, especially when compared to that used by AVLIS or MLIS.

-Princeton physicist Ryan Snyder has suggested that this process may lead to the further proliferation of nuclear weapons by providing a new and increasingly accessible technological pathway and undetectable signatures (small area footprint and high energy efficiency).